oogles/djem/docs/ref/auth.rst

     .. method:: has_perm(perm, obj=None)

         A replacement for the default ``has_perm()`` method defined by Django's ``PermissionsMixin``.

         In conjunction with the :setting:`DJEM_UNIVERSAL_OLP` setting, this version can force superusers to be subject to the same object-level permissions checks as regular users.

+        In conjunction with the :setting:`DJEM_PERM_LOG_VERBOSITY`, an automatic log of all permission checks can be kept, using :ref:`user-based logging <user-based-logging>`.

     .. automethod:: clear_perm_cache
+    .. automethod:: start_log
+    .. automethod:: end_log
+    .. automethod:: discard_log
+    .. automethod:: log
+    .. automethod:: get_log
+    .. automethod:: get_last_log

 ``permission_required``